 Is my product a cosmetic?

-This questionnaire asks you 4 questions to help you work out if we consider your product to be a cosmetic.
+This decision tool asks you 1 to 5 questions to help you work out if we consider your product to be a cosmetic.

 - Where the product will be used.

 - What the product does to the human body.

 - Why people use your product.

 - If any of your ingredients are on a list of poisons and medicines, the Poisons Standard